Kagisomorele/KAGISOREADME.md/README.md

 # KAGISOREADME.md
 TESTREPO
-Its a markdow file in this repository
+It's a markdown file in this repository